 You must be logged-in in order to download this resource.
 If you do not have an AOE account, create one now.
 If you already have an account, please login.Login Create Account

 Great! you’re all signed in.
 Click to download your resource.Download

 Do you think choosing the correct paint to is easy?
 I don’t!
-I wish choosing paint was a “Piece of Cake” but I find it takes a lot of trial and error.
+I wish choosing paint was a piece of cake, but I find it takes a lot of trial and error.

-When it comes to Tempera cakes, however, I have been experimenting with different brands to find my sweet spot and I am still torn!
+When it comes to Tempera cakes, however, I have been experimenting with different brands to find my sweet spot, and I am still torn!

-Likes: I started out with the round tempera cakes, and believe I buy Dick Blick’s brand of round cakes.
-I order them in bulk and snap in a new cake when I have found one is out.
-I like this kind because the color is more opaque, like watercolor, the trays are user-friendly to store and use for the kids and the colors look pretty good.
+I started out with the round tempera cakes.
+I order them in bulk and snap in a new cake whenever one runs out.
+I like this kind because they are slightly translucent, the trays are easy to use and store, and the colors look pretty good.

 What I don’t like is the dull, chalky texture that is left after the paint drys.
 I prefer something with a bit more sheen.
 I also dislike how much water can pool in the bottom of the trays, making for some interesting paint spills.

 These come in square form in little plastic containers.
 A colleague suggested to clip off the plastic top and pop them into a 9×13 cake pan.
 It easily fits 12 colors.
 I like these paints because the color is very bold.
 They are creamier and seem to be thicker and cover better.
 Another plus is that, because they are separate, I can just take out the colors that we need.
 Or, if a student needs a certain color, they can take it out of the pan and put it right beside them so they can easily reach.
 This is super handy!